jcardenal/BLEexample/Peripheral/README.md

 		assert mockBLE.hasBeenCalled(times = 3) # three times
 		assert mockBLE.hasBeenCalled(method = 'active', times = 2) # BLE.active has been called twice
 		assert mockBLE.hasBeenCalledWith(method = 'active', args) # BLE.active has been called with these parameters
+		assert mockBLE.hasBeenCalledWith(method = 'active', args, times=2) # BLE.active has been called with these parameters, twice

 * Mock reset:
 		from mock import createMockFor